ABOUT JOHN

 John’s sculpting process has been inspired by architect and design theorist Christopher Alexander, who pioneered an approach to creating life and wholeness in art and architecture.
 Using Alexander’s fifteen design attributes John’s process is a meditative enquiry in which the attributes are focal points for the amount of life and wholeness present.

-Studying art history at university, John is strongly influenced by the work of Constantin Brancusi, Barbara Hepworth, Isamu Noguchi and Alexander Calder.
-Current significant influences in terms of practical philosophy are Zach H. Evans, Iain McGilchrist and Charles Eisenstein.
+Studying art history at university, John is strongly influenced by the work of Constantin Brancusi, Barbara Hepworth, Isamu Noguchi, Vincent Van Gogh and Alexander Calder.
+Current significant influences in terms of modern philosophy are Zach H. Evans, Iain McGilchrist and Charles Eisenstein.

 Japanese design aesthetics are present for John when he is sculpting - in particular wabi-sabi, as much of the wood John uses has natural imperfection and the effects of ageing; and yugen, a sense of profound grace, a crucial element in the feeling of wholeness.